toddnedwards/todd-nathaniel-music/README.md

 <https://docs.google.com/presentation/d/19_7r_To5bu7UjnZD87hrzWQi63Ij0YpaRH1XFnPZZe8/edit#slide=id.g1551aff15c5_1_0>

-I used this mark up cheat sheet that I found on the slack community:
+I used this mark up cheat sheet that I found on the slack community for clear guidance on how to create layouts for this readme file:

 <https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md>